synapticloop/panl/README.md

    is useful when a facet no longer becomes relevant as the user goes through the search journey.

-1. **SORTED facets** - Each individual facet can be sorted by either the facet count (which is the default), or the facet value (e.g. alphabetic/numeric)
+1. **SORTED facets** - Each facet can be individually configured to order the facet results by either the facet count in descending order (which is the default), or the facet value (e.g. alphabetic/numeric based on the value of the facet - in either ascending or descending).

-1. **MORE facets** - Request more facets where the number of facets return does not contain the full set.
+1. **MORE facets** - Solr (and Panl) configures a limit for the maximum number of facet values that are returned, this functionality enables you to dynamically load additional facet values if they are available but weren't returned with the results by default.

 1. **RESULTS SORTING options** - Sort by any of the Solr fields, either ascending, or descending and with multiple sub-sorting available - e.g.